Hyunk3l/hexagonal-architecture-kotlin-template/README.md

 - **Unit Tests**: and finally we "unit test" what's the most important part of the service: the Domain.
 Here we include all the tests for Aggregates, Value Objects, Entities, Domain Events, Application Services (aka Use Cases), Domain Services etc.

+For a full overview, have a look at [my article on Medium](https://fabridinapoli.medium.com/component-vs-integration-vs-unit-tests-in-microservices-architecture-e0aa389f93d1).

 ## How to run
 First you will need to install [Copier](https://github.com/copier-org/copier) on your local machine.
 This is an open-source tool to copy directories and files from one place to another also using templates.